AlbanMinassian/nodejs-yapaginate/README.rst

-lastText      '&raquo;&raquo;'    text for goto last page addSep        ''                  add \\n in html output (only for debug) getJson        false              get only Json ( not generate Html ) setJson        null               consume json (nodejs-yapaginate compatible) to generate html (not use getJson and setJson)
+lastText      '&raquo;&raquo;'    text for goto last page addSep        ''                  add \\n in html output (only for debug) getJson        false              get only Json ( not generate Html ) setJson        false               consume json (nodejs-yapaginate compatible) to generate html (not use getJson and setJson)
 ============= =================== ===========================================